 We also use Audacity to edit our podcast and produce the MP3 file that contains our weekly show.
 You will need to download an MP3 encoder if you wish to export MP3 files from Audacity.
 We downloaded the recommended LAME MP3 encoder.

 4. What site do you use to publish/host your podcast?

 We use WordPress to host our podcast using the ‘personal’ plan (the least expensive).
 That plan comes with 6GB of data storage plus a very handy automatic feature that produces the RSS feed URL that Apple iTunes needs to publish our podcast there.
-We also chose WordPress because one of the goals of our podcast is that serves as a resource for professional development.
-Therefore, we required the capability to produce a blog post corresponding to each podcast so that links and resources mentioned in the podcast could be shared.
+We also chose WordPress because one of the goals of our podcast is that it would serve as a resource for professional development.
+Therefore, we required the capability to produce a corresponding blog post for each podcast so that links and resources mentioned could be shared.
 We refer to these as our ‘show notes’ pages.

-As noted above, there are no cost options you can use to host your podcast.
-Some of the free options are:
+As noted above, there are also “no cost” options you can use to host your podcast.
+Some of these free options are: